 Don’t put too much pressure on yourself and make sure you’re taking some quiet time out every day.
 Exercise is another fantastic way of bolstering your mood as it helps to encourage the release of happy hormones like endorphins!
 If you want to read more about fighting stress, I’d highly recommend checking out my blog, ‘Your top 10 stress busting tips!’ or, if you feel that this could be behind your sleep problems, you could try our natural sleep remedy Dormeasan.

 High blood pressure is a real red flag in today’s society, with most of us being extremely conscious of the problem and its triggers.
 What you might be less aware of though, is the role that poor sleep can play in elevating your blood pressure levels.
-For example, it’s thought that those achieving less than 5 hours of sleep a night are at higher risk of developing high blood pressure, but this could be due to a number of reasons.2
+It’s thought that those achieving less than 5 hours of sleep a night are at higher risk of developing high blood pressure, or experiencing other cardiovascular events such as strokes, and this could be due to a number of reasons.
+(3)

 Firstly, as we’ve just discussed, sleep deprivation can raise your stress levels which will inevitably have a knock-on effect on your blood pressure levels too.
 As we shall soon discuss, poor sleep can also encourage other unhealthy habits that have the potential to upset your blood pressure, such as increased caffeine consumption, food cravings and sedentary behaviour which, together, can contribute to high blood pressure.